abrar-0020/voice-calculator/README.md

 ➡️ It's completely safe — just click on "More info" > "Run anyway".

+---

-📄 License
+## ©️ License

+© 2025 Abrar.
+All rights reserved.

-This project is open-source and available under the MIT License
+This project is open for personal and educational use.
+Do not resell or host as a commercial service without permission.